Martiless/quiz-time/README.md

 ***

 ## Testing:
-Testing information can be viewed [here](documents/TESTING.md "Link to testing information")
+Testing information can be views [here](documents/TESTING.md) This website was tested out on the following browsers
+* Google Chrome
+* Microsoft Edge
+* Firefox

+It was also tested on Android and iOS devices.

 ***